-Function Unexpected SPI clock stretching possible when UCxCLK is asynchronous to MCLK issue only occurs when the USCI SPI module clock (UCxCLK) is asynchronous to the system clock (MCLK).
+Function Unexpected SPI clock stretching possible when UCxCLK is asynchronous to MCLK www.ti.com Advisory Descriptions be stretched significantly.
+The SPI operation completes as expected with no data loss.
+This issue only occurs when the USCI SPI module clock (UCxCLK) is ACLK and it is asynchronous to the system clock (MCLK).